-Effect on the fair value (RR million) Year ended 31 December:
+Year ended 31 December:

-2016 2015
+Effect on the fair value 2017 2016

-Increase by ten percent (1,673) (1,678)
+Increase by ten percent (1,572) (1,673)

-Decrease by ten percent 1,673 1,678
+Decrease by ten percent 1,572 1,673

 Recognition and remeasurement of the shareholders' loans to joint ventures.
 Terms and conditions of the shareholders' loans provided by the Group to its joint ventures OAO Yamal LNG and ZAO Terneftegas contain certain financial (benchmark interest rates adjusted for the borrower credit risk) and non-financial (actual interest rates on the borrowings of shareholders, expected free cash flows of the borrower and expected maturities) variables and in accordance with the Group's accounting policy were classified as financial assets at fair value through profit or loss.